 In the past, a couple seeking a Medi-Cal subsidy to help with in-home care for an ill spouse would generally not qualify if their savings were greater than $3,000.
 Further, even if under that $3,000 threshold, yet if their combined monthly incomes were greater than $1,664 , their resulting “co-pay” (aka, ‘Share of Cost’) would be too high to make hiring care-givers affordable, as the co-pay requirement would leave couples without enough money to pay for their other living expenses.
-These resource and income limits forced many spouses into nursing homes, where the Medi-Cal financial eligibility rules were much more relaxed.
+These resource and income limits forced many spouses into nursing facilities, where the Medi-Cal financial eligibility rules were much more relaxed.
 This has now all changed.

-Thanks to the Affordable Care Act, and a recent lawsuit to compel Medi-Cal to follow its mandate, Medi-Cal will now allow a spouse seeking care at home to take advantage of the same, more relaxed financial eligibility rules formerly only applicable to a spouse receiving care in a nursing home.
+Thanks to the Affordable Care Act, and a recent lawsuit to compel Medi-Cal to follow its mandate, Medi-Cal will now allow a spouse seeking care at home to take advantage of the same, more relaxed financial eligibility rules formerly only applicable to a spouse receiving care in a nursing facility.
 These rules are called the “Spousal Impoverishment Rules” (“SI Rules”).
-As the name implies, the SI Rules were designed by Congress to avoid impoverishing the At-Home spouse by the high cost of nursing home care for the Ill Spouse.
+As the name implies, the SI Rules were designed by Congress to avoid impoverishing the At-Home spouse by the high cost of nursing facility care for the Ill Spouse.

-Under the SI Rules, a married couple may now have as much as $122,900 in savings and still qualify the Ill Spouse for In-Home care, provided a doctor attests on a simple form that the Ill Spouse would otherwise need care in a nursing home.
+Under the SI Rules, a married couple may now have as much as $122,900 [in 2017.
+See fn 2, below] in savings and still qualify the Ill Spouse for In-Home care, provided a doctor attests on a simple form that the Ill Spouse would otherwise need care in a nursing facility.
 Likewise, the rules for calculating Share of Cost (“SOC”) are now also more relaxed: only the income of the Ill Spouse will count toward his/her SOC, and then only after (a) an allocation from the Ill Spouse’s income to the Well Spouse to make sure the latter retains at least $3,023 per month to live on, and (b) a deduction of at least $600 for the needs of the Ill Spouse. .
 For most seniors on modest, fixed incomes, this calculation will result in only a modest SOC, and in many cases none at all !

 To inquire about in-home care options under the SI Rules, contact your county Social Service Agency (Alameda County: 510-383-8523) and ask about “Home and Community Based Services covered under the Spousal Impoverishment Provisions, as outlined in All County Welfare Directors’ Letter 17-25”.
 If you are already receiving In Home Supportive Services (“IHSS”), ask if you are on the “Community First Choice Option”, which would entitle you to the benefit of the SI Rules discussed above and, if not, inquire about your eligibility for that program or another which applies the SI Rules.
 Even if you are only placed on a waiting list, you will still be immediately eligible for Medi-Cal and IHSS using the SI Rules, no matter how long the wait.